cloudpilot-emu/cloudpilot-emu/README.md

 # What is this?

-This is an emulator for Dragonball-based PalmOS devices that runs in a web browser.
+CloudpilotEmu (or just Cloudpilot) is an emulator for Dragonball-based PalmOS devices that runs in a web browser.
 In particular, the emulator works on iOS.
 The emulator is derived from the original POSE emulator.
 Please see below for the list of currently supported devices.